• Skip to main content

 • My Experience with Color and Behavior

-Modern research suggests that, yes, color has a profound impact on how we feel and biological functions.
+Modern research suggests that, yes, color has a profound impact on how we feel.
+It also curiously affects our internal biological functions.

-Further research in this area in 1978 suggested that the color pink has a tranquilizing effect and can calm hostile or angry emotions – even to the point of weakening muscles within 10-15 minutes.
+Further research in this area in 1978 suggested that the color pink has a tranquilizing effect.
+It calms hostile or angry emotions, even to the point of weakening muscles within 10-15 minutes.

 Similar results were reported by the San Bernardino County Probation Department, the Santa Clara County Jail, and others.